 - As a result, you will observe the total results of the sales price for every seller.

 In this article, I’ve covered step by step process of how use Excel data model.
 I sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.